 Burt’s professional career took a turn following our freshman year, and he dropped out of medical school to pursue a military career.
 I’m not sure his initial intentions were career military, but the war in Vietnam was beginning to escalate in the mid 1960’s, and all young men in those days were subject to being drafted into the war effort.
-Burt became a junior officer in the United States Navy via Officer’s Candidate School in Newport Rhode Island in 1965.
-About that time he married his longtime sweetheart Paula Kalder, also of West Memphis, Arkansas, and they started building their family and life together in Virginia Beach, Virginia.
+Burt became a junior officer in the United States Navy via Officer’s Candidate School in Newport, Rhode Island in 1965.
+About this time he married his longtime sweetheart, Paula Kalder also of West Memphis, and they started building their family and life together in Virginia Beach, Virginia.

 Early on Burt spent a tour of duty in Vietnam commanding a Swift Boat, the modern analog of the PT Boat of World War II.
 Some of his exploits were recorded in a book written by Jim Guy Tucker.
 (Arkansas Men of War, Penguin Press, 1968).
 Jim Guy Tucker was a war correspondent when he wrote and published the book.
 He was later elected Governor of Arkansas and subsequently resigned following conviction for fraud in the Whitewater Affair.

 Burt had a distinguished naval career and rose in the ranks to Captain before retiring in 1991.
 His last command was aboard the USS Farragut which was a modern class of missile destroyers.
 (See above photo).
-Under his command were 400+ enlisted men and 25 officers.
+Under his command were over four hundred enlisted men and twenty-five officers.
 I thought he would stay on active duty in the Navy until achieving the rank of Admiral, but it was best for him and his family to retire when he did.
 Regardless I have always addressed him by that rank when calling and speaking to him by phone.